centrebalearbiodiversitat/biodumpy/docs/source/index.rst

 Contribution
 ------------

 ``biodumpy`` is an open-source project, and contributions are welcome!
-If you have ideas for new features, bug fixes, or improvements, please submit an issue or pull request on our GitHub repository or contact our support team at t.cancellario@uib.eu or tomas.golomb@uib.eu.
+If you have ideas for new features, bug fixes, or improvements, please submit an issue or pull request on our GitHub repository or contact our support `✉️ here <mailto:t.cancellario@uib.eu?subject=biodumpy_documentation>`_.

 License